AdguardTeam/KnowledgeBase/docs/general/extensions.md

 #### Greasy Fork

-[Greasy Fork](https://greasyfork.org/) is a userscript catalog by Stylish creators.
-The scripts in this catalog undergo moderation, so their credibility is much higher.
+[Greasy Fork](https://greasyfork.org/) is a userscript catalog of Stylish creators.
+The scripts in this catalog are moderated, so their credibility is much higher.

 #### OpenUserJS.org